hpc/charliecloud/doc/tutorial.rst

   $ ls -l /lib/x86_64-linux-gnu/libc.so.6
   lrwxrwxrwx 1 root root 12 May  1  2019 /lib/x86_64-linux-gnu/libc.so.6 -> libc-2.28.so

-The shared libraries pointed to are symlinks, so we'll use :code:`cp -L` ro dereference them and copy the target files. note that :code:`linux-vdso.so.1` is a kernel thing, not a shared library file.
+The shared libraries pointed to are symlinks, so we’ll use :code:`cp -L` ro dereference them and copy the target files. :code:`linux-vdso.so.1` is a kernel thing, not a shared library file, so we don’t copy that.

 Set up the container::

-  $ mkdir $CHORKSHOP/alluneed
+  $ mkdir $CHUTORIAL/alluneed
-  $ cd $CHORKSHOP/alluneed
+  $ cd $CHUTORIAL/alluneed
   $ mkdir bin
   $ mkdir dev
   $ mkdir lib